If you follow our design-first approach, you can skip this section. Instead, you can directly create a block and connect it to a storage later on.

 Configure the storage mapping

 In the final step, you will map the data feed fields to the storage fields.
 Select the data feed that you just saved and go to the Merge tab to see the fields that you can map.
+You are presented with two columns - Storage Fields and Map To Value.

 Storage mapping in Data Sync > Merge